Darren McGettigan - My Donegal Family History

 The History of the Dan Roe McGettigans of Meenreagh

-As you will see my family history is a typical one for a Roman Catholic family of Gaelic Irish ancestry although my family is unusual for County Donegal in that it originated in medieval times in the neighbouring kingdom of Tyrone.
+As you will see my family history is a typical one for a Roman Catholic family of Gaelic Irish ancestry although my family is fairly unusual for County Donegal in that it originated in medieval times in the neighbouring kingdom of Tyrone.

 My name is Darren McGettigan.
 I have lived in the vicinity of Wicklow Town in Co.
 Wicklow all my life.
 Although three of my grandparents and their families are from the Wicklow - Rathnew area of Co.
 Wicklow, and have been associated with the area for generations, my paternal grandfather, Neil McGettigan, was from the townland of Meenreagh in the parish of Kilmacrennan in north-west Co.
 Donegal.

 Neil went to work in London in 1930s England where he met my paternal grandmother Agnes Hennessy, who was from Rathnew in Co.
 Wicklow.
 They fell in love and married in Wicklow Town in 1940 and settled in Rathnew.
 Neil and Agnes had six sons, five of whom still live in Wicklow Town and Rathnew.
 There are many grandchildren and great-grandchildren living locally of which I am the eldest.
 My father was Neil and Agnes’ third son Eamonn, who married Mary Hunter in 1970.
 I was born in 1971.
 My father Eamonn has done much research on our Hennessy family tree as has my mother Mary on her Hunter and Kehoe families.
 What follows is my own research into my grandfather Neil’s McGettigan family, in particular the McGettigans of Meenreagh in Co.
 Donegal.